 Licensed Lay Worship Leader: leads Morning Prayer, Evening Prayer, and other Non-Eucharistic services; and may also be invited to lead portions of liturgy during the Holy Eucharist as directed by the Vicar.
-Currently, four lay leaders serve in this capacity: Tom and Tina Barden, Jeni Lewis, and Tom Ward.
+Currently, three lay leaders serve in this capacity: Tom and Tina Barden, and Tom Ward.

 Licensed Eucharistic Minister: assists the Celebrant in celebrating the Eucharist and administers the chalice.

 Licensed Eucharistic Visitor: This very special ministry takes a further step in Eucharistic hospitality by bringing the blessed sacrament from the Sunday service to those who are unable to attend, generally due to health considerations.
 It combines both the reverence of serving as a Eucharistic Minister with the grace of pastoral sensitivity.
-At this time, St. Andrew’s has one member who fulfills this role, Jeni Lewis.
+At this time, St. Andrew’s has no member who fulfills this role.
 Perhaps you feel called to this ministry?
 If so, speak with the Vicar.

 Acolyte: Persons (of any age) who assist the Celebrant in celebrating the Eucharist.
 The definition and duties vary considerably among parishes.
 For some, it is meant in the strictest sense of “Torch bearer” and serve in pairs.
 At St. Andrew’s we have a brief step-by-step guidebook to assist one in learning how the acolyte practice is accomplished here.

 Usher: This is a practice of hospitality.
 The usher welcomes the people into a service, coordinates bringing forward to the altar the Communion Elements at the beginning of the offertory and collects the financial gifts from the congregation during the offertory hymn.